The Pacific Crest Trail Women’s Gear Guide (2021 Survey)

 - This survey does invoke some math.
 I suggest you familiarize yourself with the words average, median (M), and standard deviation (σ).

-- For stats requiring the length of the PCT for a calculation (e.g. mileage/day), I use 2,660 mi / 4,280 km.
+- For statistics requiring the length of the PCT for a calculation (e.g., mileage per day), I use 2,660 mi / 4,280 km.

 Highest-Rated Gear: Women vs. Overall

-Most-Common Gear: Women vs. Overall
+Most Common Gear: Women vs. Overall

 GEAR | FEMALE HIKERS | ALL HIKERS |